Helm Chart Testing: ct, helm unittest, and Integration Testing Strategies

 with:

-fetch-depth: 0 # ct needs full git history to detect changed charts
+fetch-depth: 0 # ct needs full git history for diff

 uses: azure/setup-helm@v4